dougeby/IntuneDocs/InTuneDocs/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-3.md

   - [Device enrollment managers](#device-enrollment-managers)

 ## Add users to Intune
-You can manually add users to your Intune subscription via the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), they are not automatically assigned an Intune license.
+You can manually add users to your Intune subscription via the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), but they are not automatically assigned an Intune license.
 Instead, at a later time, an Intune tenant administrator must edit the user account to assign a license to the user from the Office 365 portal.
 For guidance, see [Add users individually or in bulk to the Office 365 portal](https://support.office.com/article/Add-users-individually-or-in-bulk-to-Office-365-Admin-Help-1970f7d6-03b5-442f-b385-5880b9c256ec).

 ### Sync Active Directory and add users to Intune
 You can configure directory synchronization to import user accounts from your on-premises Active Directory to Microsoft Azure Active Directory (Azure AD) which includes Intune users.
 Having your on-premises Active Directory service connected with all of your Azure Active Directory-based services makes managing user identity much simpler.
 You can also configure single sign-on features to make the authentication experience for your users familiar and easy.
 By linking the same [Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/) with multiple services, the user accounts that you have previously synchronized are available to all cloud-based services.